osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 `after_ways` call, then all the `process_(untagged_)relation` calls, and lastly the `after_relations`call.

+All `after_*` callbacks are called at the appropriate place even if there are no objects of the corresponding type in the input.

 ### The `insert()` Function

 Use the `insert()` function to add data to a previously defined table: